Alert

 Products will carry a “CE” marking to signify compliance with the regulation’s requirements.
 This marking is already widely used on products sold in the European Economic Area (EEA) to indicate they meet high safety, health, and environmental standards.

-Next Steps for the Cyber Resilience Act
+Next Steps for the CRA

-Now that the legislation has been adopted by the Council, the presidents of the Council and the European Parliament will need to sign it.
+Now the legislation has been adopted by the Council, the presidents of the Council and the European Parliament will need to sign it.
 In the weeks after the signing, the CRA will be published in the EU’s official journal.

 The Importance of the CRA for Providers